glacials/twos.dev/src/cold/apple.md

 ### ⚠ Google Calendar → Apple Calendar {#calendar}

 I switched to Apple Calendar as both an app and a calendar provider.
-I'd forgotten how limited and finicky calendar protocols are at their core—so many things just stop working when you leave Google Calendar.
+I'd forgotten how limited and finicky calendar protocols are at their core.
+Many things just stop working when you leave Google Calendar.
 Folks send me invitations that don't show, my RSVPs don't make it back to them, and I sometimes don't receive updates to events.
 Even unfurling invited mailing lists